Cloudofyou/training-bridging/README.md

-## training-bridging
+## training-bridging - add-layer3

 ### Summary:

 This is an Ansible demo which configures two Cumulus VX switches as Leafs, one VX switch as Access, and 4 servers.
 The goal of this demo is to understand the significance of the <b>bridge</b>, <b>vlan</b> and <b>interface</b> options.
+This branch will also add SVI's to the leafs as well as configure VRR for the VLANs.

 ### Network Diagram: